refinedev/refine/documentation/blog/2022-09-22-refine-supabase-auth.md

 [refine](https://github.com/refinedev/refine) is a React-based open-source frameworks for building admin panels, dashboards, internal tools and storefront apps rapidly.
 It helps developers to avoid from repetitive tasks demanded by CRUD operations and provides solutions for like authentication, access control, routing, networking, state management.

-One of the great features of refine is its out-of-the-box data providers integrations. refine has a built-in data provider for supabase and we'll see how to use it propery.
+One of the great features of refine is its out-of-the-box data providers integrations. refine has a built-in data provider for supabase and we'll see how to use it properly.

 ## Prerequisites